Homebuyer’s Guide to Buying a Short Sale

 If you’re interested in purchasing a short sale property, choose a real estate agent who’s dealt with them before, and who is able to collect as much information as possible from the seller or the seller’s agent before you make an offer.
 Here’s what you want to find out.

 How much the homeowner owes on the property.
 If it’s a lot more than you’re willing to pay, the lender is unlikely to approve the sale.
 Lenders reportedly favor offers of at least 85% of the property’s appraised market value, but in very badly distressed real estate markets, have been known to accept as little as 50% of this amount.

 Whether the homeowner took out more than one loan on the property.
 If so, you’ll need the approval of all affected lenders in order to close the sale.
 The more lenders are involved, the harder that will be to get, because they must each agree to taking a smaller portion of the house sale proceeds.

 What kind of legwork has already been done.
 Banks will approve a short sale only if the seller is in financial distress or has actually defaulted on the loan.
 Make sure the seller has at least contacted the bank and gotten confirmation that the bank will consider a short sale.
 Unless you’re not in any particularly hurry to buy a place, you don’t want to waste your time waiting for a bank to respond to an offer if you’re fairly certain it will just be rejected anyway.

 If you still want to buy a short sale after doing some basic homework, expect several differences from regular sales.

-First Offers Are Often the Best
+First Offers Are Often the Winners

 Short sale sellers will often approach the lender with the first offer received, even if it’s on the extremely low side.
 Why?
 Because once they’ve started the long process of gaining bank approval, they don’t want to derail it by bringing in an alternate offer.